Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: Miscellaneous

 \subsubsection{More conjectures}

-While doing the computational experiments around o6c4c, we have found much more statements, which hold for small snarks (e.~g. we checked snarks with at least upto 28 or 30 vertices), which sound quite easy to state, but which we can't prove at the moment.
+While doing the computational experiments around o6c4c, we have found much more statements, which hold for small snarks (e.~g. in most cases we checked snarks with at least upto 28 and sometimes 30 vertices), which sound quite easy to state, but which we can't prove at the moment.

-\begin{restatable}[]{conj}{} If we have an o6c4c solution with all disordered vertices, then in each perfect matching we have an even number of rich edges. \end{restatable}

-\begin{restatable}[]{conj}{} If we have a 6c4c solution which splits into two 6-cycle double covers, then each possible nz2- even cycle has an even number of rich edges.
-Moreover, if it is an o6c4c solution, then we additionally have an even number of circuits, and an even number of \textit{drd} edges (which is same as saying that the sum of numbers of ordered vertices and rich edges is even). \end{restatable}
+\begin{restatable}[]{conj}{} If we have a (non-oriented!)
+6c4c solution which splits into two 6-cycle double covers, then each of the 2-factors has an even number of rich edges. \end{restatable}

-\begin{restatable}[]{conj}{} If we have a 6c4c solution for a snark with all rich edges, then the number of vertices is $4k+2$. \end{restatable}

-\begin{restatable}[]{conj}{} If we have an o6c4c which splits into two 6-cycle double covers, or we have an o6c4c with all rich edges, then the number of ordered vertices has the same parity as the number of boundaries in the o6c4c surface.\sidenote[][-0.5cm]{This statement is also trivially true for the case when all vertices are disordered.} \end{restatable}
+\begin{restatable}[]{conj}{} If we have an o6c4c which has a "corresponding" $(3,3,3)$-flows (check GitHub notes for more info), then the number of circuits is even. \end{restatable}